amirgabrieli/deployments-A/README.md

 # Product/Component centric structure

-Navigation guidelines - **path::[Component]/[Target Platform]/[Deployment Method]**
+This deployments repo structure is component centirc.
+The path guideline for the deployment tool/manifest is  **path::[Component]/[Target Platform]/[Deployment Method]**

 Pros -
-1. Same for Aqua Enterprise and Aqua Cloud
+1. Supports both Aqua Enterprise and Aqua Cloud
-2. No duplicated directories
+2. Lean repository - there are no duplicated directories
+3. Intuitive navigation when you need to deploy a specific component

 Cons -
-1. Requires some familiarity with Aqua's architcture in order to navigate
+1. Requires some familiarity with Aqua's architecture to navigate and download relevant manifest
+2. Users need to download the deployment artifacts from multiple folders